MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMSoftwareUpdatePointComponent.md

 ```

 ### -Schedule

-Specifies a **Schedule** object.
-Configuration Manager can synchronize updates according this schedule if you specify a value of $True for the *EnableSynchronization* parameter.
+Specify a **Schedule** object to enable synchronization.
+To disable synchronization, set this parameter to `$null`.

-To obtain a **Schedule** object, use the [New-CMSchedule](New-CMSchedule.md) cmdlet.
+To get a schedule object, use the [New-CMSchedule](New-CMSchedule.md) cmdlet.

 ```yaml
 Type: IResultObject